 Shop in Nob Hill

 Where downtown is busy, Nob Hill is quieter and more relaxed.
 Shops are mostly local with a few chains mixed in, and restaurants are pleasantly varied and tasty.
 Don’t miss some ice cream at Salt & Straw or a pastry at Ken’s Artisan Bakery.
-You’ll also find spas and salons along the way, if you want to make a day of your time in this district.
+You’ll also find spas and salons along the way if you want to make a day of your time in this district.
 Washington Park is also not far away and the entrance is walkable from Nob Hill.

 Eat Voodoo Doughnuts

-Of course, this is Portland and right across the street from Voodoo is a giant mural that proclaims “Keep Portland Weird” so Voodoo has to do their best to help out.
-To that order, you’ll also find doughnuts like the Gay Bar (a white frosted bar with the colors of the rainbow on top) and the Maple Blazer Blunt (a doughnut that looks like a giant blunt).
+Of course, this is Portland, and right across the street from Voodoo, a giant mural proclaims “Keep Portland Weird,” so Voodoo has to do its best to help out.
+To that order, you’ll also find a revolving selection of specialty doughnuts like the rainbow-colored Gay Bar and the Kesey doughnut that's decorated to look like a colorful LSD trip.

 Visit Powell’s Books

-Powell’s is the world’s largest indie bookstore.
-Take on step inside and you won't doubt it.
-The store is huge!
-You can find maps of what topics are located where, but it’s more fun to give yourself time to wander.
-Browse the books and gift items while you sip on a coffee from the cafe near the entrance.Continue to 5 of 11 below.
+Stepping inside the original location of this independent bookseller, you won't doubt why it's known as the biggest of its kind.
+It even has a map of topics and locations to help customers not get lost, but it’s more fun to give yourself time to wander.
+Browse the books and gift items while you sip on a coffee from the cafe near the entrance.

 People Watch at Pioneer Courthouse Square